vasu31dev/playwright-ts/README.md

 1. `getFrameLocator(frameInput: string | FrameLocator):`: This function returns a FrameLocator object for the given Xpath or CSS selector.
 The selector parameter is a string representing the Xpath or CSS selector of the frame you want to locate

 2. `getLocatorInFrame(frameInput: string | FrameLocator,input: string | Locator):`: This function returns a Locator object inside the frame.
-The frameInput parameter is a string or Locator representing the frame and input parameter a string or Locator of the element you want to locate inside the frame.
+The frameInput parameter is a string or Locator representing the frame that you want to locate the element with in and the input parameter is a string or Locator of the element you want to locate inside the frame.

-These functions make it easier to locate elements on the page, and they provide a more readable and maintainable way to define locators in your tests.
+These Locator functions make it easier to locate elements on the page, and they provide a more readable and maintainable way to define locators in your tests.

 ### ActionUtils